robinjulien/rcloud/README.md

 Note that each start of the application invalidates all sessions.
 You will have to log in after a restart.

 ## TODO
-- Improve security (https, http only cookies, etc...)
+- Improve security (https mode to enable secure cookies, maybe clic jacking prevention, etc...)
 - Remove admin panel button for non admin users
-- Write tests
 - Alert on editor save, on upload finished
-- Little API refactor (BaseResponse at least on each response)
+- maybe default build tag on production